Palliative Care Massage Training

 Registered member of MMA

-Gillian is a qualified Remedial Massage Therapist and has been working in Palliative Care for various community-based organisations since 1999.
-She successfully developed the massage programs at these two organisations and is currently employed by two community-based Palliative Care services in Melbourne, providing massage for clients in their homes.
-In addition to these roles, Gillian provides massage for clients from other community organisations and hospitals.
-Consultations are made available to clients in a diverse range of settings, including the oncology or palliative care unit of both public & private hospitals, as well as aged-care facilities and also clients’ homes.
+Gillian is a qualified Remedial Massage Therapist and has been working in community-based Palliative Care since 1999.
+She has created & implemented the massage programs at Banksia Palliative Care Service & Melbourne City Mission Palliative Care, both services continue to have the massage program as part of their core service.
+Gillian is currently employed at Eastern Palliative Care Service providing massage for clients in their homes.
+In addition to this role, Gillian provides massage for clients from other community organisations, hospitals, aged-care facilities and also clients’ homes.

-Gillian is qualified to offer Manual Lymphatic Drainage and is a long-standing member of the Australian Association of Massage Therapists and a founding member and Preferred Practitioner of The Society for Oncology Massage (S4OM).
+Gillian is qualified to offer Manual Lymphatic Drainage and is a long-standing member of Massage & Myotherapy Australia and is a Preferred Practitioner of The Society for Oncology Massage (S4OM).

-Gillian has a long-standing association with MND Victoria, and specialises in massage therapy for those clients living with neurological disorders.
+Gillian has a long-standing association with MND Victoria, and specialises in massage therapy for clients living with a neurological disorders.
 As part of her association with MND Victoria, Gillian periodically instructs volunteers in massage for the hands and feet.
-Feedback from attendees consistently acknowledges Gillian's depth of knowledge and experience with MND clients and her willingness to share her knowledge, which she does in a clear and concise manner.
-Attendees also express how they now feel confident to offer massage therapy to MND clients, following Gillian’s tuition.

-Over the past 16 years, Gillian has treated many patients, and their carers, and recognises that when a person is living with a terminal illness, the whole family unit is affected.
+Over the years, Gillian has treated many patients, and their carers, and recognises that when a person is living with a terminal illness the whole family unit is affected.
 This is never more apparent when the patient is a child.
-Gillian has found that she has been able to instruct parents and carers in how to provide "safe" massage for their loved one, which has been a valuable contribution to the whole family.
+Gillian has been able to instruct parents and carers on how to provide "safe" massage for their loved one, which has been a valuable contribution to the whole family.

 Gillian is one of Australia’s leading massage therapists in the Oncology and Palliative Care sector, and is often sought out by other oncology facilitators and therapists for her guidance and mentoring.

-Following her initial qualification as a Remedial Massage Therapist, Jan studied a number of modalities including Complex Lymphatic Therapy (Casley-Smith method), Polarity Therapy, Reiki, Matrix Energetics, Access Consciousness Techniques, The LifeLine Technique and shamanism.
+Following her initial qualification as a Remedial Massage Therapist, Jan studied a number of modalities including Complex Lymphatic Therapy (Casley-Smith method), Polarity Therapy, Reiki, Matrix Energetics, Access Consciousness Techniques, and has completed the Holistic Counselling Skills Certificate with Metavision Institute.
 All of which have contributed to her personally, as well as being fundamental to her role as a therapist, working with people at all stages of life.

 In addition to attending the course - Massage, Cancer and More at the Quest